gmc-code/PC-Microbit-Extension-backup/docs/game_progressions/RPS_dictionary.rst

         ('S', 'S'): 'tie',
     }

-    display.scroll('A for R   B for S   A&B for P', delay=80)
+    display.scroll('A for R   B for P   A&B for S', delay=80)

     while True:
         microbit_move = random.choice(['R', 'P', 'S'])